processone/docs.ejabberd.im/content/developer/hooks.md

 between components of the system by calling only those which are available and configured to be used at runtime.

-To focus our attention we'll analyze `mod_offline` which is responsible for storing messages for delivery to users unavailable at the time of sending.
-`mod_offline` is an implementation of [XEP-0203][xep-0203].

 Each module can subscribe to events and a hook in the module code is called, passing all relevant data and parameters when the event occurs in the server.